Skip to content

 The guidance stresses that no one factor is more important than another and that the weighting given to each will depend on the particular facts of each case (see ADM paragraphs C1965-75, Code of Guidance, Annex 1 paragraphs 5-21).

 A good example is Olokunboro v Croydon LBC (Croydon County Court 31/10/2002 - see Legal Action February 2003, page 37).
 The applicant had spent most of her life outside the UK, which was the country of her birth and citizenship.
 As a child, she did not decide where she lived, and so could not establish habitual residence then.
 She returned to the UK after a relationship breakdown and applied for accommodation.
 The court reversed the local authority’s decision that she was not habitually resident because the authority had placed undue emphasis on the fact that she had arrived with no accommodation and little money (that her residence was “not viable”) compared with the weight given to other factors like her citizenship and her ties to the UK.
 All factors should be given consideration and appropriate weight, which will vary from case to case according to the particular facts.
-The failure to give appropriate weight to her very strong ties to the UK created a risk that some people would be excluded on the grounds of income alone.
+The failure to give appropriate weight to her very b ties to the UK created a risk that some people would be excluded on the grounds of income alone.

 Losing habitual residence